robertmc0/modules-test/CONTRIBUTING.md

 #### User-Defined Functions

-- If any user-defined functions are required for the module, create and store them within a `functions.bicep` file within the root directory.
+- If any user-defined functions are required for the module, create and store them within a `functions.bicep` file within the root directory of the respective module.
 They must be decorated with `@export()` in-order for them to be usable outside of the file.

 - The preferred approach to creating, referencing and consuming user-defined functions is shown within an example below: